CrashOverride85/zc95/docs/Build.md

 ![hw check fail]

 Here, it can't find the two ICs on the front panel (in this case, the IDC cable was unplugged).
-There is also serial debugging output on the 3.5mm serial connector on the front panel at RS232 levels.
+There is serial debugging output on the "Accessory" DB9 connector (tx pin 3, ground pin 5) on the front panel at RS232 levels.

 There is also debugging output from the ZC624 board on the serial header.
 Note that is at 3v3 level, and RS232 levels would damage it.